Ben-Voris/Mac-notes/README.md

 - Expand `Open with`
 - Click on the dropdown list of apps and select the desired app
 - Click on `Change All...`
+- This will display "Are you sure you want to change all similar documents to open with the application "*app-name*"?
+This change will apply to all documents with extension ".*extension*.".
+Click `Continue`.

 ## MacOS shell weirdnesses